linuxserver/docker-organizr/README.md

 # tronyx/docker-organizr-v2

-Feel free to checkout the [GitHub repository](https://github.com/christronyxyocum/docker-organizr-v2) for this project and report any issues that you may have found.
+Feel free to submit Pull Requests and report any Issues that you may have found.

 ## Organizr